Ghini/ghini.desktop/doc/installing.rst

    newer ghini release within your chosen production line.

-   any time you want to update your installation, just start the command prompt and run ``ghini-update.bat``
+   any time you want to update your installation, just start the command prompt and run ``ghini-update.bat``, it will hardly take one minute.

-If you would like to generate and print PDF reports using Ghini's default report generator then you will need to download and install `Apache FOP <http://xmlgraphics.apache.org/fop/>`_.
-After extracting the FOP archive you will need to include the directory you extracted to in your PATH.
+If you would like to generate and print PDF reports using Ghini's default report generator then you will need to download and install `Apache FOP
+<http://xmlgraphics.apache.org/fop/>`_.
+After extracting the FOP archive
+you will need to include the directory you extracted to in your PATH.

 .. rubric:: Next...